Ciaanh/XPChronicle/docs/V2_FRAME_HIERARCHY_ANALYSIS.md

 end
 ```

-**The Issue**: Legacy V2 code was modified to use `self.FlashFrame.GainFlash`, but this breaks the animation system which expects `self.GainFlash` as a direct Layer texture on the main frame.
+**The Issue**: Classic  code was modified to use `self.FlashFrame.GainFlash`, but this breaks the animation system which expects `self.GainFlash` as a direct Layer texture on the main frame.

 ---

 ## Why Hierarchy Changed (Original Problem)

-From conversation context, the Legacy Bar V2 hierarchy was changed for **better display layering**:
+From conversation context, the Classic Bar  hierarchy was changed for **better display layering**:

 ### Original Problem (V1 Architecture)
 ```